cropgeeks/hpc-help/faq.rst

 Can I access the cluster when off site?
 ---------------------------------------

 Yes.
-Access to the cluster via a username/password combination is available if you are connected via a :doc:`organizations` network address, but for other locations you must first enable your account for SSH public key authentication, described in more detail on the :doc:`remote-access` page.
+Access to the cluster via a username/password combination is available if you are connected via a :doc:`organizations` network address, but for other locations you must first enable your account for SSH public key authentication, described in more detail on the :doc:`ssh` page.

 Is training available to help me with Linux or using the cluster?